-Lyndale Avenue is a major north/south corridor running through the City of Richfield, extending from the City of Bloomington, south to Richfield, and continuing into the City of Minneapolis, north of Richfield.
-The Lyndale Avenue Reconstruction project begins at 76th Street, two blocks north of I-494, and extends to 66th Street.
-Lyndale Avenue serves as a prominent corridor for commercial and residential traffic as well as pedestrians.
+Lyndale Avenue is a major north/south corridor and extends from the City of Bloomington south of Richfield into the City of Minneapolis north of Richfield.
+It serves as a prominent corridor for commercial and residential traffic and pedestrians.

 The existing corridor was a four-lane undivided urban roadway with concrete walk at back of curb.
 The corridor had deteriorating pavement; aging watermain, sanitary, and storm sewer facilities; outdated pedestrian features; and safety issues related to access management.
 Bolton & Menk led the project team through preliminary engineering, final design, and construction administration, with a goal to redefine the corridor to accommodate a multimodal layout.
 The project included evaluating corridor improvements to balance mobility, access, and non-motorized uses along the roadway, as well as improvements to public utilities.
 We also coordinated with Metro Transit on bus stops throughout the corridor.